cncf/mentoring/programs/lfx-mentorship/2023/02-Jun-Aug/README.md

 ### Project Instructions

-Project maintainers and potential mentors are welcome to propose their mentoring project ideas via submitting a PR to GitHub here https://github.com/cncf/mentoring/blob/main/lfx-mentorship/2023/02-Jun-Aug/project_ideas.md, by Friday, April 28, 2023.
+Project maintainers and potential mentors are welcome to propose their mentoring project ideas via submitting a PR to GitHub here https://github.com/cncf/mentoring/blob/main/programs/lfx-mentorship/2023/02-Jun-Aug/project_ideas.md, by Thursday, May 4, 2023.

 ### Application instructions